jayleesc11/2024_Spring_NTUEE_Intro_to_EDA_Final_Project/README.md

-# Intro to EDA Final Project - 2024 ICCAD Contest Problem D: Chip Level Global Router
+# 2024 Spring NTUEE Intro to EDA Final Project - 2024 ICCAD Contest Problem D: Chip Level Global Router
 This program supports a solution to the ICCAD 2024 CAD Contest Problem D: Chip Level Global Router.
 Default setting corresponds to the stage 5 of Experiment Result in our report.